rexi1r/neighbor-link/README.md

 The CityLink solution was designed with an understanding of, and in response to, the dual structure of Iran's internet - differences in domestic and international internet censorship.

 The solution includes integrating a cloud server, empowering users to create personal servers, and implementing firewalls to conceal satellite connections.
 An assessment of Iranian internet providers favored fiber internet and point-to-point connections for their performance and security.

+## User Management Enhancements
+Users can limit the number of devices per account using the **Max Devices** field and optionally set a comma separated list of permitted MAC addresses.
+A helper script `user_stats.sh` prints traffic usage per user based on firewall counters.